CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-4.md

 patrol after it was paused.

 {: .note }
-The 'Pause Patrol' function must be enabled in the CyberTracker properties for it to be visible on patrol (See Section 4.2.5 -- above).
+The 'Pause Patrol' function must be enabled in the CyberTracker properties for it to be visible on patrol.

   > ![]({{ site.baseurl }}/assets/smart/image90.png){: width="40%" } ![]({{ site.baseurl }}/assets/smart/image86.png){: width="40%" }